Types Of Lens Replacement Surgery

 Intraocular Lens (IOL) Types

-There are three types of intraocular lens which can be can be used as replacements for your eyes’ natural lens and the choice you are offered will depend on your eye condition and what is available at the clinic you select:
+There are three types of intraocular lenses which can be used as replacements for your eye’s natural lens.
+The choice you are offered will depend on your eye condition and what is available at the clinic you select:

 - Monofocal Lenses: Monofocal lenses will normally only fix issues with distance vision and are used for patients who don’t mind continuing to use glasses for specific tasks such as reading.

-- Trifocal Lenses.
-Your chosen clinic may also have trifocal lenses which are designed to give very high resolution images and exceptional contract sensitivity at all light conditions and distances.
+- Trifocal Lenses: Your chosen clinic may also have trifocal lenses which are designed to give very high resolution images and exceptional contrast sensitivity at all light conditions and distances.

-All the options should be discussed in your consultation before you decide whether to processed or now and cost can depend on the amount of correction required but several of the larger national clinics now offer fixed prices for all lens types for all patients.
+All the options should be discussed in your consultation before you decide whether to proceed or not and costs can depend on the amount of correction required.
+However, several of the larger national clinics now offer fixed prices for all lens types for all patients.